danlawinc/smartconnectsdk-ios-sample-app/README.md

 - DLBleapUDPDataDelegate: This `protocol DLBleapUDPDataDelegate` defines the callbacks required for the delegate on the `DLBleapInterface`.

 # Authentication
-After installing the SDK, **you MUST authenticate it before you can use all the interfaces**.
+After installing the SDK, **app MUST authenticate it before it can use all the interfaces**.
 To authenticate the SDK, use the following method:

 ```